 Interning at the Zoo

-- Internships are available in Animal Care, Education Programming, Conservation, and Horticultural Departments.
+- Internships are available in Animal Care, Education Programming, Conservation Research & Zoo- Horticultural Departments.

-- Conservation interns assist with the zoo’s conservation local efforts under the auspice of the Education Department.
+- Conservation Research Interns assist with the zoo’s local conservation efforts and research projects under the auspice of the Education Department.

-- You must be at least 18 years old, an enrolled college student, a graduate student, or a recent graduate (having graduated within two years.)
+- You must be at least 18 years old, an enrolled college student or graduate student, full-time or part-time, at an accredited institution.

 - Prospective interns should expect an application and interview.
 Prospective interns must also successfully pass a shadow day to be considered for the program.